-Verified to reasonable assurance by Toitū Envirocare.
+Verified to reasonable assurance for all categories by Toitū Envirocare.

 CHAPTER 2: ORGANISATIONAL BOUNDARIES

 2.1 Consolidation Approach

 Mainfreight utilises the 'operational control' consolidation method for our emissions inventory.
 This approach considers all emissions that Mainfreight exercises some control over but not necessarily financial control (all financially controlled entities are also included).